What Are The Two Types Of Smoke Detection Technologies? Discover The Life-Saving Secrets You Need To Know!"

 Here's how it works in practice:

-1. Here's the thing — smoke particles enter the detection chamber
+1. Smoke particles enter the detection chamber

-2. On top of that, these particles scatter the light beam
+2. These particles scatter the light beam

 3. The scattered light reaches the sensor